 The hemp testing panel they have developed purportedly meets testing standards in states that require contaminant levels below a certain action limit.
 The SC Labs hemp testing panel could theoretically be used for regulatory compliance testing across the country, reaching action limits and analyte levels that meet the strictest state requirements.

 The panel tests for pesticides, heavy metals, microbiology, mycotoxins, residual solvents and water activity.
-In the press release, the company says they have received ISO accreditation for the panel, although it’s not immediately clear to what standard it has been accredited.

 SC Labs is headquartered in Santa Cruz, but has licenses in California, Oregon, Texas and Colorado (pending).
 Their California and Oregon locations are both ISO 17025-accredited and conducting THC-containing cannabis testing, as well as hemp testing.